 Bunny died very young.
 Ray died not that many years later.

-The last time I saw my cousin John Skalski, many years later, was in Seattle when I was visiting Marcia.
+The last time I saw my cousin John Skalski, many years later, was in Seattle when I was visiting a friend, Marcia Mueller.

 He took me to lunch at Ray’s on the wharf, where the seafood was excellent.
 As we were leaving I or he knocked over a glass of water and he caught it before it could descend into shards on the floor.
 People at other tables actually applauded.